 The amount of the use.

-Unfortunately, the case law on what amounts to excessive user has been somewhat contradictory.
-Many of the cases are still good law.
+Unfortunately the case law on what amounts to excessive user in a prescriptive context is also somewhat contradictory.

-To illustrate the discrepancies that have arisen, consider the two following cases:
+To illustrate the discrepancies that have arisen, consider the two following cases concerning rights of way acquired by prescription:

 In Giles v County Building Constructors (1971) 22 P & CR 978, two houses on the dominant land were served by a right of way.
 The owner intended to demolish the houses and build a three-storey block of six flats, a bungalow and seven garages.
 The court, perhaps surprisingly, held that this development did not involve a change in the character or identity of the dominant land and an excessive use of the right of way was not established.